jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 for each prefix and computing some function of the sum.
 The aggregation parameter contains the level and the set of candidate prefixes.

-The Aggregators send their aggregate shares to the Collector, who combines them to recover the counts of each candidate prefix.
+The Aggregators send their aggregate shares to the Collector, who unshards them to recover the results for each candidate prefix.

 ## Sharding